 Interested in bringing your corporate team to the DLC for some community service and lemur fun?
 Check out the Corporate Service Package, which combines service and a tour behind the scenes or in one of our forested enclosures!
-We are not currently taking requests for corporate service days, but will post a service request form in February 2019 as we schedule for Spring 2019.
-There are a limited number of available projects/dates for corporate volunteer groups and this page will be updated once all Spring 2019 dates have been filled.
+We are not currently taking requests for corporate service days, but will post a service request form in July 2019 as we schedule for Fall 2019.
+There are a limited number of available projects/dates for corporate volunteer groups and this page will be updated once all Fall 2019 dates have been filled.

 Take Lyft to the Duke Lemur Center!